2024 NFL Midseason Trade Block: Final Update

 Interior Offensive Line

 Arizona has some depth along the interior of its offensive line, which makes Brown worth watching as a cheap, experienced and versatile veteran in a contract year.
-However, the loss of starting G Will Hernandez for the year is a big hit and makes Brown less expendable.
+However, the loss of starting G Will Hernandez for the year made Brown less expendable.

 Cleveland remains buried on the depth chart even with some of the injuries the Ravens have faced up front.
 Heโ€™s in a contract year, which makes him a clear and obvious trade candidate for Baltimore if the Ravens get a chance to lock in a pick rather than hoping Cleveland nets them a comp pick.